Employer Wants Termination During Sick Leave

 Employer compensation

-After two years of illness, the employer can reclaim the transition payment from the UWV.
+After two years of sick leave, the employer can reclaim the transition payment from the UWV.
 This is a reason why employers sometimes only apply for dismissal after 104 weeks.

 +